Late Night Republic: Content

 Sasseville noted that some show content would come directly from viewers, who might offer content and ideas over social networks, adding that by 2011, the show would be "exclusively" produced by viewers.
 He has indicated that the audience demographic is 16-to-24-years of age.

 Early episodes featured interviews with comedian and actor Michael Ian Black and actress Blanchard Ryan, along with a variety of sketch comedy, interview, and music segments.
 The show does not appear to tape in a single studio and instead resorts to on-location filming in New York or against a white background.

 Distribution

-Late Night Republic aired one night a week on Fox, MyTV, and CW stations.
+Late Night Republic aired one night a week on various Fox, MyNetworkTV, and CW stations.
 Since Sasseville's production company, Jake Entertainment Inc., secures syndication deals with individual stations, timeslots varied by city.
 In September 2010, Sasseville launched a publicity campaign to keep the show on the air in San Diego, California, after ratings for "The Edge" put "Late Night Republic's" standing in peril on the XETV station.

 The program also aired full episodes on its web site.